Time-Fractional KdV Equation: Formulation and Solution using Variational Methods: Variational-Iteration Method

 \section{Variational-Iteration Method}

-Variational-iteration method (VIM) [25-27] has been used successfully to solve different types of integer nonlinear differential equations [31-35].
-Also, VIM is used to solve linear and nonlinear fractional differential equations [25, 36-38].
-This VIM has been used in this paper to solve the formulated time-FKdV equation.
+Variational-iteration method [39-41] has been used successfully to solve different types of integer nonlinear differential equations, e. g; [40, 41].
+Also, VIM is used to solve linear and nonlinear fractional differential equations, e. g; [36-38].
+Therefore, we extend this method to solve the TFKdV-type equation.

-A general Lagrange multiplier method is constructed to solve non-linear problems, which was first proposed to solve problems in quantum mechanics [25].
-The VIM is a modification of this Lagrange multiplier method [26, 27].
-The basic features of the VIM are as follows.
-The solution of a linear mathematical problem or the initial (boundary) condition of the nonlinear problem is used as initial approximation or trail function.
-A more highly precise approximation can be obtained using iteration correction functional.
-Considering a nonlinear partial differential equation consists of a linear part $\overset{\frown }{L}U(x,t)$, nonlinear part $\overset{\frown }{N} U(x,t) $ and a free term $f(x,t)$ represented as
+The basic features of the VIM outlined as follows.
+Considering a nonlinear partial differential equation consists of a linear part $\hat{L}U(x,t)$, nonlinear part $\hat{N}U(x,t)$ and a free term $f(x,t)$ represented as

-where $\overset{\frown }{L}$ is the linear operator and $\overset{\frown }{N} $ is the nonlinear operator.
-According to the VIM, the ($n+1$)\underline{th} approximation solution of (20) can be given by the iteration correction functional as [24, 25]
+where $\hat{L}$ is the linear operator and $\hat{N}$ is the nonlinear operator.
+According to the VIM, the ($n+1$)\underline{th} approximation solution of (20) can be read using iteration correction functional as [40, 41]

-where $\lambda (\tau )$ is a Lagrangian multiplier and $\overset{\sim }{U} _{n}(x,\tau )$ is considered as a restricted variation function, i. e; $ \delta \overset{\sim }{U}_{n}(x,\tau )=0$.
-Extreme the variation of the correction functional (21) leads to the Lagrangian multiplier $\lambda (\tau )$.
+where $\lambda (\tau )$ is a Lagrangian multiplier and $\tilde{U}_{n}(x,\tau )$ is considered as a restricted variation function [40, 41], i. e; $\delta \tilde{U}_{n}(x,\tau )=0$.
+Extreming the variation of the correction functional (21) leads to the Lagrangian multiplier $\lambda (\tau )$.
 The initial iteration can be used as the solution of the linear part of (20) or the initial value $U(x,0)$.
 As $n$ tends to infinity, the iteration leads to the exact solution of (20), i. e;

-\qquad For linear problems, the exact solution can be given using this method in only one step where its Lagrangian multiplier can be exactly identified.